I am grateful for the time you have invested in reading what I write.

 Installation of CCTV Cameras at the Exam halls is an effective way to prevent Cheating.
 The supervisors should be trained to conduct proper Examinations.

 These steps will help combat Cheating!
-And ensure fair and honest Exams though some of the states are already taking stringent actions against the violators.
-Precautions are better than cure.
+Conclusion and ensure fair and honest Exams though some states are already taking stringent actions against the violators.
+Precautions are better than cures.

 These stats show the importance of practical Education.
 Hence, we should focus on teaching practical skills.